Controllability and Vector Potential: Pathologies

 \section{Pathologies}

-We have already pointed out several instances where some fact which is true for a signal space $\F$ that is an injective cogenerator, is not true in general (for instance Examples 1.3 and 1.4).
-We now point out in more detail, in the context of the Sobolev spaces, the problems that can arise.\\
+We have already pointed out several instances where some fact which is the case for a signal space $\F$ that is an injective cogenerator, is not true in general (for instance Proposition 2.6 and Example 2.4).
+We now point out in more detail, in the context of the Sobolev spaces, the problems that can arise.
 Let $k$ be a field and $R$ a commutative $k$-algebra.
 Let $F$ be an $R$-module and $\d(F)$ = $\homo_k(F,~k)$ its algebraic dual.
 The functor $\d$, from the category of $R$-modules to itself, is contravariant and exact, .
 Let

 be an exact sequence of $R$-modules.
 Suppose that $F$ is a flat $R$-module.
 Then

 is exact, so that

 is also exact.
 But $\d(F \otimes_R M_i) =$ $\homo_k(F \otimes_R M_i,~ k) \simeq$ $\homo_R (M_i, ~\homo_k(F, ~k))$ by the adjointness of the pair $(\homo,~\otimes)$.
 Thus